Winchester Model 68: Production

 The Model 68 was introduced alongside the Model 67 in May 1934 and both rifles immediately proved popular.
 The Model 68's sales rapidly outpaced the more expensive but slightly better-equipped Model 60A, which was still being sold from inventory, although production had been placed on hiatus in April 1934.
 The Model 68's sales eventually undercut the Model 60A to such an extent that production of the latter was never resumed.

 Production changes to the Model 68 generally paralleled the Model 67.
 The finger grooves in the stock were omitted starting in mid-1935, the bolt retaining spring was eliminated in August 1937, and the sear and extractor were modified in January 1938 to throw ejected cases farther when the bolt was opened.
 An optional .22 WRF chambering was added in April 1938, somewhat later than its 1935 introduction on the Model 67.

 Winchester-branded telescopic sights were first offered in 1937.
 Options were a 2¾-power scope with crosshairs or a vertical aiming post and a 5-power scope with crosshairs.
 Open sights were retained; the scopes were boxed separately and attached to integral bases on the barrel by the rifle's buyer.
 The telescopic-sight options were discontinued in 1939.

-In August 1943, Winchester management decided to offer the same peep sights used on the Model 68 as options for the Model 67, effectively rendering the Model 68 redundant, although it was curiously not formally discontinued until September 1944.
+In August 1943, Winchester management decided to offer the same peep sights used on the Model 68 as options for the Model 67, effectively rendering the Model 68 redundant, although it was not formally discontinued until September 1944.
 Sales from inventory continued into 1945 and the rifle was listed in the 1946 price list although stocks had already been depleted.
 Approximately 98,496 to 100,730 Model 68s were produced.
 The Model 68 was not produced with serial numbers, which were not required on rifles or shotguns made or imported to the United States prior to the Gun Control Act of 1968.

 Prices of the Model 68 on today's collector market are comparable to the Model 67, but the relatively rare .22 WRF chambering triples the values of the rifle, a larger premium than the same chambering commands on the Model 67.